53 Great Gifts For a Tennis Player

 Towel

-Stealing the wife’s best towel and taking it to a tennis game is a sure-fire way to get into trouble… and they never quite look right when liberated from their natural bathroom environment.
+Stealing the wife’s best towel and taking it to a tennis game is a sure-fire way to get into trouble… and besides, they never quite look right when liberated from their natural bathroom environment.
 Save the lecture and give the gift of a nice tennis towel instead.

 Hat/visor